Rag-and-bone man

 In the 19th century, rag-and-bone men typically lived in extreme poverty, surviving on the proceeds of what they collected each day.
 Conditions for rag-and-bone men in general improved following the Second World War, but the trade declined during the latter half of the 20th century.
-However, in more recent years, partly as the result of the soaring price of scrap metal, rag-and-bone-style collection continues, particularly in the developing world.
+In the 21st century, rag-and-bone-style collection continues, partly as the result of the soaring price of scrap metal, particularly in the developing world.

 19th century

-In the UK, 19th-century rag-and-bone men scavenged unwanted rags, bones, metal and other waste from the towns and cities in which they lived.
+In the UK, 19th-century rag-and-bone men scavenged unwanted rags, bones, metal, and other waste from the towns and cities in which they lived.
 Henry Mayhew's 1851 report London Labour and the London Poor estimates that in London, between 800 and 1,000 "bone-grubbers and rag-gatherers" lived in lodging houses, garrets and "ill-furnished rooms in the lowest neighbourhoods."

-These bone-grubbers, as they were sometimes known, would typically spend nine or ten hours searching the streets of London for anything of value, before returning to their lodgings to sort whatever they had found.
+These bone-grubbers, as they were sometimes known, would typically spend nine or ten hours per day searching the streets of London for anything of value, before returning to their lodgings to sort whatever they had found.
 In rural areas where no rag merchants were present, rag-and-bone men often dealt directly with rag paper makers, but in London they sold rag to the local traders.
 White rag could fetch two to three pence per pound, depending on condition (all rag had to be dry before it could be sold).
 Coloured rag was worth about two pence per pound.
 Bones, worth about the same, could be used as knife handles, toys and ornaments, and, when treated, for chemistry.
 The grease extracted from them was also useful for soapmaking.
 Metal was more valuable; an 1836 edition of Chambers's Edinburgh Journal describes how "street-grubber[s]" could be seen scraping away the dirt between the paving stones of non-macadamised roads, searching for horseshoe nails.
 Brass, copper and pewter were valued at about four to five pence per pound.
 In a typical day, a rag-and-bone man might expect to earn about sixpence.

 Mayhew's report indicates that many who worked as rag-and-bone men did so after falling on hard times, and generally lived in squalor.
 Although they usually started work well before dawn, they were not immune to the public's ire; in 1872, several rag-and-bone men in Westminster caused complaint when they emptied the contents of two dust trucks to search for rags, bones and paper, blocking people's path.